rajeevdesai/That-s-Fake/README.md

     >>> import nltk
     >>> nltk.download('punkt')

-Now you will need a config.py with the Twitter OAuth tokens.
+A config.py with the Twitter OAuth tokens is required.
 Once that is ready,

 Run main.py